 Important: please note that the new OpenGL display mode in this version of ExplosiaFX is not available in Cinema 4D S22 and higher at the present time.

 This drop-down menu controls which channels are shown in the editor.
 Each option apart from 'Color' has a colour gradient and an opacity gradient associated with it for the display.
 The options are:

 Displays the smoke channel.

 Displays the fuel channel.

 Fuel and Smoke

 Both fuel and smoke are shown.
 This is the default setting.
-Note that with this option the gradients for both fuel and smoke are available (so four gradients rather than two are shown).
+Note that with this option the gradients for both fuel and smoke are available.

 In this mode, the actual flow vectors in the voxels are shown.
 The same gradients are also used for the Speed channel.
 Note that you can alter the vector display by using the 'Voxel LOD' slider, which is only available for this channel.